shubhanjali04/User-Registration-Form-AppMordernization/README.md

 # User-Registration-Form-AppMordernization
-# 📝 User Registration Form

-A clean, responsive, and user-friendly registration form built using **HTML5** and **CSS3**, themed in elegant **red and white** colors.
+This is a basic user registration form built with HTML and internal CSS.

+The form includes fields for:
+- Username
+- Email
+- Password
+- Birthdate
+- Address
+- Phone number

+It also includes **Submit** and **Cancel** buttons, with a **red and white theme**.

-This project was created as part of an internship assignment to demonstrate frontend skills, Git workflow, and deployment using **GitHub Pages**.
+This project was created as part of an internship task to practice frontend development skills.

+🔗 **Live Site**: [Click here]https://shubhanjali04.github.io/User-Registration-Form-AppMordernization/)